gcasr/2025/pages/venue.md

 ## UIC Student Center East

-The workshop will be held at the University of Illinois at Chicago, in the [Student Center East](https://sa.uic.edu/).
+The workshop will be held at the University of Illinois Chicago, in the [Student Center East](https://sa.uic.edu/).

 **Address**: 750 S Halsted St, Chicago, IL 60607